TheOpenSpaceProgramArchive/OpenSpaceProgramNotes/docs/Technical.md

 The (0, 0, 0) position of the ActiveArea's internal game scene, corresponds to the center of the Satellite in the OSP universe.
 ActiveArea keeps units of its Scene in meters, regardless of any precision values.

-**Implications**
+**Other Implications**

-* There can be multiple active areas, aside from supporting distant objects having active physics, it is essential for multiplayer.
+* There can be multiple active areas, aside from supporting distant objects having active physics.
+It is essential for multiplayer servers, and would allow ideas like SpaceX-style landing boosters.

 ### Trajectory